Struggling to get interviews?

 UNIVERSITY OF COLORADO AT DENVER – Denver, CO

-One way you can strengthen this section is by including any additional details that will demonstrate your relevant skills and qualifications to a hiring manager, such as academic achievements or relevant coursework.
+Strengthen this section by including additional details that demonstrate your relevant skills and qualifications to employers, such as:

 - Major/specialization/certification